fastinno/fastinno/README.md

 # Fastinno.id website

-This repository is a place to put our website codebase open for everyone.
+This repository is not only a place to put our website codebase open for everyone but will also act as the home repository for all of our open source projects in the future.